 Each cupcake flavor would have a different look, making it easy for guests to tell the difference and giving us a flower garden look for the wedding.

 There are some incredibly talented and patient cake and cupcake designers in this world.
 And, the world of food photography isn’t that dissimilar to our world of fashion photography.
 It is a struggle to copy such perfection that is found online.
 I felt it was important to convey to Kate what I was able to do for her.
 I wanted to show her my skill level.
 As part of the contract, I included our plan for what the flowers would look like, carefully choosing to emulate the flowers I thought would look nicest together and the ones that I felt I could create.

 The wedding date arrives

-Kate and Keith’s wedding day arrived and it was SO hot.
+Kate and John’s wedding day arrived and it was SO hot.
 Their wedding was outdoors under a tent, so I knew I needed to keep our cupcakes cool as long as possible.
 As soon as they were ready I put them in the fridge and kept them there right until it was time to drive to the venue.
 Upon arrival, my husband and I set up the stand and got the cupcakes arranged.
 Luckily, I had arranged with Kate to deliver them right before the guests were due to eat them.
 As I was leaving I could hear them letting the kids know it was time for cupcakes!